pivotal/docs-tap/getting-started.md

 >**Important:** Some of the commands listed in the following steps have placeholder values `WORKLOAD-CONTEXT` and `SERVICE-CONTEXT`.
 >Change these values before running the commands.

-1. As the Service operator, run the following command to link the Workload Cluster and Service Cluster together by using the `kubectl scp` plug-in:
+1. As the Service Operator, run the following command to link the Workload Cluster and Service Cluster together by using the `kubectl scp` plug-in:

     ```
     kubectl scp link --workload-kubeconfig-context=WORKLOAD-CONTEXT --service-kubeconfig-context=SERVICE-CONTEXT